BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 If the Legislative Committee determines that the Position should not be incorporated in the Statements, it shall be not be advanced.
 In such cases, The Chair of the Legislative Committee shall notify the sponsor of this action and the reasons therefore.
 If the sponsor requests, such notification and reasons shall be communicated to the agency administrators.

 If the Legislative Committee determines that the Position should be incorporated in the Statements, it shall be advanced.
-In such cases, the Legislative Committee, with proper Notice shall place the draft on the agenda for Board of Director approval.
-If approved by the Board, the Board, with proper Notice shall place the draft on the agenda for membership approval.
+In such cases, the Legislative Committee shall place the draft on the agenda for Board of Director approval.
+If approved by the Board, the Board shall place the draft on the agenda for membership approval.
 If approved by the membership, the Position shall be added to the Statements.

 The membership recognizes the speed at which events can occur in the federal government, and that the process, as described above, may not always be executable for Letters and for Testimony Statements.
-In the interest of achieving NASWAs Mission, the members agree to permit the President and Executive Director, in consultation with the Legislative Committee, to draft and communicate such Letters and Testimony Statements, without a full vote of the Board of Directors or the membership, provided that time constraints require such action and provided that the Position is not contrary to Positions previously adopted by the Board of Directors and the membership.
+In the interest of achieving NASWA's Mission, the members agree to permit the Chair and the President and Chief Executive Officer, in consultation with the Legislative Committee, to draft and communicate such Letters and Testimony Statements, without a full vote of the Board of Directors or the membership, provided that time constraints require such action and provided that the Position is not contrary to Positions previously adopted by the Board of Directors and the membership.

 Notwithstanding any provisions herein, each member agency shall retain the right to present its own position on any issue, provided that it clearly represents such position as its own position and not the position of NASWA.